-Free Spacer is a science fiction roleplaying game about a crew of a commissioned starship performing contracts for a Patron faction in a quadrant wide cold war.
+Free Spacer is a sandbox science fiction roleplaying game about a crew of a commissioned starship performing contracts for a Patron faction in a quadrant wide cold war.
 There is exploration, trading, investigation, bounty hunting, space combat, science projects, infiltration, troubleshooting, and away missions.
 We play to find out how the crew completes contracts.
 The terms they complete, choices they make, the rules they break, and the lengths they will go for their Patrons.

 Free Spacer is a roleplaying game with distinct features for science fiction roleplaying.
 The game models small crew starship science fiction like depicted in your favourite shows and fiction.
 Inspired by Cowboy Bebop, Dark Matter, Farscape, Firefly, Killjoys, Switchblade Honey, or the works of Heinlein.